albilaga/albilaga.github.io/content/posts/work-life-balance/index.en.md

 ### A Quick History Lesson ⏳

-Back when factories ruled the world, 10-16 hour workdays were the norm.
+Before we have what we have right now, which is 8 hours working hours, we usually have working hours from 10-16 working hours.
 And then in the early 19th century, [Robert Owen coined the slogan](https://en.wikipedia.org/wiki/Eight-hour_day_movement) *"Eight hours' labour, Eight hours' recreation, Eight hours' rest"*.

 Fast forward to today – most countries (including Indonesia, though we joined the party a bit later) adopted the 8 hours workday (or 40 hours workweek).
-Simple math, right?
-24 hours ÷ 3 = perfect balance!
+In theory this seems perfect, we only have 24 hours a day so we have to split it to 3 section, so we can effectively use most of our day.

 *Or is it?*